Automatic Thoughts: What Grows in the Garden of Your Mind?

 banner_image

-Let's conduct a thought experiment.
+Let's do a quick thought experiment.

 Automatic Thought